 Guides, tips and resources

 These resources provide ideas to start or maintain connections in your local community.

 Neighbours contact cards

 Use these cards to record your neighbours' names and / or support person's details.
-Keep a card in your wallet ready for use in a crisis or civil defense emergency.
+Keep a card in your wallet ready for use in a crisis or civil defence emergency.
 You never know when you may need to call upon your neighbours.

 Printable neighbour contact card (1MB PDF)